-This Creamy Parmesan Risotto is perfect as a first course or side dish, or served with scallops or along side a pan-seared steak, add scallops, or toss in mushrooms to make this a delicious meal.
+This creamy Parmesan Risotto is perfect as a first course or side dish.
+Serve it along side a pan-seared steak, add scallops, or toss in mushrooms to make this a delicious meal.

 I wish I had some glamorous story of eating risotto at a fancy Italian restaurant or on a romantic vacation to the Eternal City, but I don’t.
-Most of my reference for risotto comes from watching all of the chef’s fail miserably attempting to make it on Hell’s Kitchen.
-I haven’t watched the last few seasons, but I have been enjoying the Gorden Ramsey memes.
-There’s one of him that says “if you can’t cook risotto or scallops, you’re about to have a really bad day”.
+When I think of risotto, I think of watching all of the chef’s fail miserably attempting to make it on Hell’s Kitchen and the Gordon Ramsay memes saying “if you can’t cook risotto or scallops, you’re about to have a really bad day.”

-While I was making this Creamy Parmesan Risotto recipe it made me think about a cooking class I attended in New Orleans not too long ago.
+While I was making this Parmesan Risotto recipe it made me think about a cooking class I attended in New Orleans not too long ago.
 The instructor was explaining how her grandmother lovingly taught her to make gumbo, and recalled her saying that she needed to be dedicated to the cause without any distractions.
 This meant no children running around in the kitchen, because when it comes down to it, “it’s the children or the roux.”

 That’s how I felt while making this recipe- when they say constant stirring, they mean constant stirring- no walking away to answer the phone, wipe noses, refill juice cups, or save toddlers from falling down the stairs.
 It’s the children or the risotto.

 Risotto is a northern Italian rice dish cooked in a broth to a creamy consistency.
 The broth can be derived from meat, fish, or vegetables.
 Many types of risotto contain butter, wine, onion, and Parmesan cheese.